Guided quantum walk: Continuous-time quantum walk

-Equation~\ref{eq:P_Rabi} shows that the frequency of the local Rabi oscillations is higher at larger energy gaps, which results in fast amplitude transfers at large energies (see \figref{fig:ec_gqw_graph}b).
-To compensate for this, we choose the rescaled time
+Equation~\ref{eq:P_Rabi} shows that the frequency of the local Rabi oscillations depends on the size of the energy gaps, resulting in faster amplitude transfers at larger gaps (see \figref{fig:ec_gqw_graph}b).
+Thus, the GQW needs to spend less time driving transitions at high energies than at small energies to avoid amplitude going back to high energy state.
+Consequently, the energy sweep must be rescaled according to $\braket{\Delta^C}(E)$, yielding the rescaled time

 with $E(t) = E_{max} + (E_{min}-E_{max}) \cdot s(t)$, where $E_{min}$ and $E_{max}$ denote the lowest and highest energy levels of $\hat{H}_C$, respectively, and $T$ is the total evolution time.
 At $t=0$, the algorithm starts with a relatively high hopping rate ($\Gamma = \tilde{\Gamma}(E_{max})$) that maximizes amplitude transfers only at high energy levels and suppresses dynamics at low and intermediate energies.
-As the hopping rate is decreased in time, the system starts to perform amplitude transfers at lower energy levels.
+As the hopping rate is decreased over time, the system starts to perform amplitude transfers at lower energy levels.
 Simultaneously, subspaces at higher energies become gradually detuned again, suppressing the action of the driving Hamiltonian.
 This is essential as it prevents the backpropagation of probability into high-energy states and enables us to actively guide the walker towards low-energy states.

 The primary advantage of this approach lies in the establishment of a continuous amplitude flow from all computational basis states towards the solution state, consequently overcoming the previous limitation on the maximally achievable solution quality.
-Furthermore, the latter is no longer subject to the complex interference of multiple amplitude streams in the graph, which requires a precisely chosen evolution time $T$ (cf.~\figref{fig:qw_exact_cover_problem}c).
-Instead, $S_q(T)$ exhibits the collective sinusoidal oscillation of \equref{eq:P_Rabi}, where the selection of $\Gamma(t)$ ensures that active subspaces oscillate with similar Rabi frequencies while high energy subspaces become gradually detuned, hence suppressing the backpropagation of probability amplitude.
+Furthermore, the latter is no longer subject to the complex oscillations, which required a precisely chosen evolution time $T$ (cf.~\figref{fig:qw_exact_cover_problem}c).
+Instead, $S_q(T)$ follows a collective sinusoidal oscillation of \equref{eq:P_Rabi}, where the selection of $\Gamma(t)$ ensures that active subspaces oscillate with similar Rabi frequencies while high energy subspaces become gradually detuned, hence suppressing the backpropagation of probability amplitude.
 By varying the evolution time $T$, the speed at which $\tilde{\Gamma}(E)$ is swept can be adjusted, thereby altering the duration that groups of subspaces remain active.
 As a result, $S_q(T)$ depends solely on the order of magnitude of $T$, rather than its precise value.